TMRCI-DEV1/MQTT_Nodes/ESP32/Turntables/ReadMe.md

 ### Keypad Operation

-1. To move the turntable to a specific track, enter the track number (1 to `NUMBER_OF_TRACKS`) on the keypad.
+1. To move the turntable to a specific track, first press the '*' or '#' key on the keypad.
+2. Then, enter the track number (1 to `NUMBER_OF_TRACKS`).
-2. After entering the track number, press the '*' key to move the turntable to the head-end of the track or press the '#' key to move the turntable to the tail-end of the track.
+3. After entering the track number, press the '*' key again to confirm the command and move the turntable to the head-end of the track, or press the '#' key again to confirm the command and move the turntable to the tail-end of the track.
-3. The turntable will move to the commanded position, and the LCD will display the commanded track number and the head or tail position.
+4. The turntable will move to the commanded position, and the LCD will display the commanded track number and the head or tail position.

 ### MQTT Operation